tonytvo/blog-generator/content/blog/listen-to-tests/index.md

   - tests overspecify the expected behaviour of the target code, constraining it more than necessary.
   - thee is duplication when multiple tests exercise the same production code behaviour
 - beware of flickering tests
-  - a test can fail intermittently if its timeout is too close to the time the tested behaviour typically takes to run or if it doesn't synchronize correctly with the system.
+  - a test can fail intermittently if its timeout is too close to the time the tested behaviour normally takes to run, or if it doesn't synchronize correctly with the system.
-  - flickering tests can mask actual defects.
+  - flickering tests can mask real defects.
 We need to make sure that we understand what the real problem is before we ignore flickering tests
-  - allow flickering tests is terrible for the team.
-It breaks the quality culture where things should "just work," Even a few flickering tests can make the team stop paying attention to broken builds.
+  - allow flickering tests is bad for the team.
+It breaks teh culture of quality where things should "just work," and even a few flickering tests can make a team stop paying attention to broken builds.
   - it also breaks the habits of feedback.
-  - we should be paying attention to why the tests are flickering and whether that means improving the design of both the tests and code.
+  - we should be paying attention to why the tests are flickering and whether that means we should improve the design of both the tests and code.
 - runaway tests
-  - be careful when an asynchronous test asserts that the system returns to a previous state.
+  - be careful when an asynchronous test asserts that system returns to a previous state.
   - unless it also asserts that the system enters an intermediate state before asserting the initial state, the test will run ahead of the system.

 ```java